shidec/resize101/README.md

 # Resize 101

-How to get multiple size image depend on the requested URL.
+Get multiple size of image depend on the requested URL.
 It is needed by Imagemap message object for LINE messaging API.

 It show 3 methods, you will just need to choose one of them.